Your Growth Is Invisible Until It Isn't

 You're looking for the mountain while standing on the slope you've already climbed.

 Consider this: Six months ago, that work situation that stressed you for weeks now gets resolved in a day.
 You didn't celebrate this shift because it felt normal.
-That's not coincidence—that's growth you've become blind to.
+That's not coincidence.
+That's growth you've become blind to.

 The parent who used to lose their temper daily now catches themselves before exploding four times out of five.
 They don't see progress because they're fixated on that one time they still snapped.
 The person learning a new skill dismisses their improvement because they're not yet at expert level, ignoring that they're asking questions they didn't even know existed last year.